it-at-m/digiwf-core/digiwf-libs/digiwf-message/README.md

 The idea behind the **DigiWF Message** library is to solve the recurring Spring Cloud Stream configurations in a central location and provide an API to use them.
-This way, an integration developer no longer needs to delve into the depths of Spring Cloud Stream configurations and can focus on implementing the integration.
+This way, an integration developer no longer needs to dive into the depths of Spring Cloud Stream configurations and can focus on implementing the integration.

 The library provides its own APIs for sending messages that send messages to a message broker.